Staff Awards and Recognition

-UTSA Staff Appreciation Award Nomination Form
+UTSA Staff Senate's STAR Award Nomination Form

 The UTSA Staff Senate aims to recognize high achievement through contributions made by full-time eligible staff who further the vision, mission, and core-values of the University.
 We encourage faculty, staff, administrators, students, and alumni to nominate a staff member or team of staff members who deserve recognition.